DosMike/SM-MetaChatProcessor/README.md

 # Meta Chat Processor

+**Motivation:** The usual, existing chat-processors did not offer the feature set I required.
+At the same time I didn't want to drop existing plugins / configs that used previous chat-processors, so I naturally went for the most complex thing I could have done:
+Switch to private forwards and implement compatibility layers.
+Until now my other plugin implements a pretty rudimentary implementation of SCP forwards to allow CCC to work, while I change the chat format from AllChat/TeamChat to WorldChat/RegionChat (message 'target group' changes), but I can hopefully do it in a nicer way with MCP soon.
+I want to note that I tested MCP with both Custom-ChatColors and HexTags, both seem to work without any issues.

 This plugin is intended to merge, replace and extend some previous chat processors.
 With the difference to other chat processors, that I want to keep compatibility for plugins that depend on these chat processors to some degree.